Overview

 From there, you can apply the percentage you would like to apply then hit "Apply markup" or "Apply discount":

-3. Formatting an Invoice
+Formatting an Invoice

 Click the pencil icon to adjust formatting options to view the different formatting options for your invoice.

-• Default Formatting Options: control what is visible on the final invoice to the customer.
+Default Formatting Options: control what is visible on the final invoice to the customer.
 You can set a global setting here and override it in individual sections on the invoice.

-4. Invoice Approval
+Invoice Approval

+To approve an invoice, click the "Approve" button, and a drop-down menu will appear.
 On the left, you'll see the phase on this job and be asked which to mark as invoiced.
-If you imported your job phases onto the invoice they will be ticked automatically.
+If you imported your job phases onto the invoice, they will be ticked automatically.
+If your job is finished, please make sure these are ticked, as this will update the job's status in Fergus.

 Once you've clicked Approve, Fergus will confirm what to do with the job:

-• Mark as complete if you know the job is 100% finished and your customer is happy!
+Mark as complete if you know the job is 100% finished and your customer is happy!

-Thanks for taking the time to read our Article, if you have any questions please get in touch via support@fergus.com
+Thanks for taking the time to read our Article.
+If you have any questions, please get in touch via support@fergus.com